dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 - `y` the y position of the bounding box center relative to the grid cell it's associated with.
 - `w` the width of the bounding box.
 - `h` the height of the bounding box.
-- `o` the confidence value that an object exists within the bounding box, also known as Abjectness score.
+- `o` the confidence value that an object exists within the bounding box, also known as objectness score.
 - `p1-p20` class probabilities for each of the 20 classes predicted by the model.

 In total, the 25 elements describing each of the 5 bounding boxes make up the 125 elements contained in each grid cell.